Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Experimental Protocol and Results

 \section{Experimental Protocol and Results}

 The experimental protocol comprised of three tests namely, (i) a ramp test to determine $\dot{V}_{O_2}$ and Gas Exchange Threshold (GET), (ii) a 3-minute all-out test (3MT) to determine $CP$ and $AWC$, and (iii) an interval cycling test to determine the recovery of $AWC$.
-The ramp test involves incrementally increasing the power until the subject is exhausted.
+The ramp test involves incrementally increasing the power at $25 Watts/min$ until the subject is exhausted.
 From the ramp test, oxygen uptake $\dot{V}_{O_2}$, defined as the volume of oxygen inhaled per minute per kilogram of body weight \cite{cerretelli1979effects}, is determined.
-Furthermore, during the test, there is an abrupt change in the ratio of volume of $CO_2$ exhaled to the volume of $O_2$ inhaled, which is the point at which blood lactate concentration starts to increase.
-The power at $\dot{V}_{O_2}$ (maximum oxygen uptake) and GET are recorded to aid in designing the 3MT test.
+Furthermore, during the test, there is an abrupt change in the ratio of volume of $CO_2$ exhaled to the volume of $O_2$ inhaled, which is the GET point at which blood lactate concentration starts to increase.
+The power at $\dot{V}_{O_2}$ (maximum oxygen uptake) and GET are recorded to aid in designing the 3MT and the interval tests.
 The $CP$ and $AWC$ from the 3MT are also used to design the interval test for modeling the $AWC$ recovery.
 The experimental protocol was approved by the Institutional Review Board of Clemson and Furman Universities.
 Besides power, muscle oxygenation and heart rate were also recorded during the tests.
-The interval test was developed using the definitions of fatigue and recovery form Section \ref{Fatigue} to derive mathematical models for recovery of $AWC$ as well as the maximum power generation capacity of cyclists at any instant in a ride.
-The protocol was developed under the following assumptions: